vladimirkoba/tarantool-java/README.md

 Auto-discovery feature allows a cluster client to fetch addresses of cluster nodes to reflect changes related to the cluster topology.
 To achieve this you have to create a Lua function on the server side which returns a single array result.
-Client periodically pools the server to obtain a fresh list and apply it if its content changes.
+Client periodically polls the server to obtain a fresh list and apply it if its content changes.

 1. On the server side create a function which returns nodes: